 Prospect Avenue is a significant and defining element of Kansas City’s urban structure.
 The ongoing transit-oriented development initiatives (generated by the City and the planning community), growing investment in public transportation, and community interest in quality of life improvements make Prospect Ave. one of the more dynamically changing parts of Kansas City.
 With all the potential and anticipated change, there is an escalating need for a comprehensive urban design perspective that looks at the entire length of Prospect Ave. (from Independence Ave. on the North to the 75th St. on the South) and attempts to create an integrated vision for the area.

-To that end, the KCDC is collaborating with the City of Kansas City, MO Planning Department to generate a visioning study for the Prospect Corridor.
-The study will focus on defining potential urban nodes along Prospect Ave, setting design strategies and investigations for their development that utilize catalytic elements which will encourage urban change and improvement.
-This process will take place in three phases over the 2018/19 academic year:
+To that end, the KCDC collaborated with the City of Kansas City, MO Planning Department to generate a visioning study for the Prospect Corridor.
+The study focused on defining potential urban nodes along Prospect Ave, setting design strategies and investigations for their development that utilize catalytic elements which will encourage urban change and improvement.
+This process will took place in three phases over the 2018/19 academic year: